Frequently Asked Questions

 - An Important Note About Private Tours and Minimum Numbers:

 Most of our private tours have low minimums (in most cases, four to six participants).
-However, if a cancellation of one or more of your group members brings you below the required minimum, you as a group must decide whether to distribute the cost of any amounts due among the remaining group members OR cancel the tour.
+However, if the cancellation of one or more of your group members brings you below the required minimum, you as a group must decide whether to distribute the cost of any amounts due among the remaining group members OR cancel the tour.
 If you choose to cancel the tour, we will treat each person’s payments as per the policy above.
 Of course, you always have the option to recruit more group members.

 What types of activities are involved in each of your tour types?